-In 1955, the large Greek population of the Turkish city of Istanbul were the victims of a heinous pogrom that resulted in the suffering and death of many, and the destruction of countless homes and businesses.
+In 1955, the large Greek population of the Turkish city of Istanbul was victim to a heinous pogrom that resulted in the suffering and death of many and the destruction of countless homes and businesses.

 At the time Istanbul, and Turkey as a whole, was not as prosperous as the Greeks.

 Additionally, nationalist fever in the country was rising, as the Greek-Cypriots demanded their union with Greece.
 The rich Greeks of Istanbul were the perfect scapegoat.